Posted on November 21, 2019 in Oil Tanks, .

 OILTANKSPLUS offer a water test and oil pump out, to return your tank to safety should you find you have water and contaminants in your tank.
-When they are on site, OILTANKSPLUS engineers will inspect your tank and give an assessment as to the length of life left in the tank.
-They will also be able to give you honest, cost effective advice about your specific storage needs and how to maintain your tank for future.
+When they are on-site, OILTANKSPLUS engineers will inspect your tank and give an assessment as to the length of life left in the tank.
+They will also be able to give you honest, cost-effective advice about your specific storage needs and how to maintain your tank for the future.

 Oil tank replacement.